Keeping your tools clean

 Using a toothbrush with warm mild soapy water should be used to remove all dirt, debris, and skin from the surface/ teeth of your tool.
 Use a towel/paper towel to dry your tool of excess moisture.

 Holding your spray 6-8 inches from the surface spray your clipper head until covered.
 To sanitize; the clipper can be wiped off right away.
-In order to kill bacteria, virus, and fungus the spray must sit for ten minutes before being wiped away.
+In order to kill bacteria, virus, and fungus the spray must sit for ten minutes or suggested contact time of product before being wiped away.
 This method is used whenever your tool comes in contact with any type of body fluid.
 MUST be done WITHOUT HESITATION whenever a bloodspill happens.

 implements such as combs, brushes, and metals can be decontaminated first then sat in a 10:1 bleach solution to disinfect your implements.
 Completely submerged in the solution and left for at least 10 minutes.